 Terminals will need to remain properly staffed to reduce congestion and allow for social distancing.
 Cruise lines will also enforce enhanced health screening questionnaires and procedures before boarding the ship.

 Major cruise lines have indicated that they will have enhanced medical precautions to ensure the health and safety of guests.
 Chief among these new protocols will be temperature checks.
-All cruise lines will be checking passenger (and crew) temperatures at embarkation and disembarkation.
+All cruise lines will be checking passenger (and crew) temperatures at embarkation and disembarkation, as well as at ports of call.
 Virgin Voyages will be using thermal camera technology to monitor temperatures.

 Increased Sanitation Throughout the Ship